smonto2/PTFA/README.md

 Feel free to open issues or contribute to the repository through pull requests.
 We welcome suggestions and improvements.

 ## BibTeX Citation
-If you use PTFA we would appreciate if you cite our work as:
+If you use `ptfa` we would appreciate if you cite our work as:
 ```bibtex
 @article{HerculanoMontoya-Blandon2024,
   title={Probabilistic Targeted Factor Analysis},